 Applying to join UC CIRI Executive Committee

 UC CIRI – the University of Canberra’s Collaborative Indigenous Research Initiative – is calling for Expressions of Interest from UC staff, students and adjuncts for appointment as members of the UC CIRI Executive Committee.
-Applications from Aboriginal and Torres Strait Islander staff, students or adjuncts are particularly welcomed.
+Preference is given to those applications from Aboriginal and/or Torres Strait Islander UC staff, UC students or UC adjuncts.

 UC CIRI is a network of researchers committed to Indigenous research.
 UC CIRI supports collaboration among UC's Aboriginal and Torres Strait Islander and non-Indigenous staff and fosters local, national and international partnerships.
 UC CIRI works with existing Research Institutes, Centres and Faculties to promote, connect and enhance the University of Canberra’s (UC) Indigenous research interests.

 UC CIRI is led by an Executive Committee of Indigenous and non-Indigenous members, appointed by the Deputy Vice-Chancellor Research and Innovation (DVC-R&I).
 The committee is made up of no more than 50% non-Indigenous members.

 The responsibilities of the Executive Committee are: